Advice and Tips // 12 April 2016

 As of March 2015, there were 1.83 million registered unemployed people in the UK.
 The reality for many of these people is that they do not live in an area where work is easily accessible without the use of a car.

-Typically, those who are unemployed will find that finance lenders are often quite averse to giving out car finance to them.
+Typically, those who are unemployed will refused car finance or find that finance lenders are often quite averse to giving out car finance to them.
 This is fairly understandable, as if you’re between jobs or on certain kinds of benefit, you will typically find it harder to repay your finance and you will therefore be seen as a bigger risk.

 However, everyone’s situation is different.
-You might find that in your circumstances , you may still be approved for car finance when unemployed.
+You might find that in your circumstances , you may still be approved for car finance, even without a job.

 Being unemployed doesn’t necessarily mean that you will have poor credit.
 You might be unemployed because you’re in between jobs, a stay at home parent, or because you’re going through a career change.